organisciak/dissertation/document/1_intro.md

   _Design Facets of Crowdsourcing_ (Chapter 3) subsequently provides a typology of crowdsourcing, tailored to understanding the breadth of online crowd systems through an information science lens.
   As in the previous chapter, the typology is general, intended to provide a language for speaking about crowdsourcing in the reset of the dissertation.

-_Interpreting Objective Tasks for Paid Crowdsourcing_ (Chapter 4) looks into the interpretation of already collected objective or normative data from paid crowd tasks.
+_Interpreting Objective Tasks for Paid Crowdsourcing_ (Chapter 4) looks into the interpretation of already collected objective data from paid crowd tasks.
 Particularly, this chapter focuses on methods to remove data variance and user noise.
 Post-hoc data corrections and problem contributor identification has been studied from numerous angles, so Chapter 4 is careful to present past work.
 In addition, a study on the sources of error in crowdsourced information retrieval relevance judgments is presented, looking at the problem from the contexts of agreement, experience, and temporality.

-_Designing Tasks for Objective Needs_ (Chapter 5) delves into the design of objective or normative tasks for paid crowdsourcing.
+_Designing Tasks for Objective Needs_ (Chapter 5) delves into the design of objective tasks for paid crowdsourcing.
 This is one of the most common uses of crowds, to collect or encode information with a ground truth or deriving a consensus.
 Designing tasks that adequately motivate contributors and which collect the information that a requester thinks that are collecting is an important but often overlooked part of crowdsourcing.